jrhicks/loopback-authorization-practice/README.md

 User <-> CompanyUser <-> Company <-> Project <-> Sieras

- [ ] Setup Models & Relationships & populate with data
+ [X] Setup models, relationships, populate with data

+ [X] Resrict SIERAs to authenticated users

+ [X] Use a operationhook to filter Sieras to status='published'

+ [X] Add tests to demonstrate that Sieras are being limited to published

- [ ] Enable /project/:id/sieras
+ [ ] Setup console to easily experiment

+ [ ] Refine operationhook to only filter Sieras based on user role

  [ ] registerRole $WithProjectsCompany

- [X] Use a operationhook to filter Sieras to status='published'

- [ ] Only limit sieras to sttus='published' based on user's role

- [ ] Create an admin role that can see everything

 Role Resolver